 Mock tests – useful or over-hyped?
 Which ones did you take and how did you go about them?

 Mock tests are the most important part of the preparation.
 Attempting as many mocks from various sources as possible and properly analyzing each one of them is the key.
+For mock tests I have always opt for CLATapult.

 Any words of advice for the aspirants?